LightspeedC83/Playing-with-DLA/README.md

     - ~~fix putdata issue from result (is there even an issue?)~~
 - implement mp4 creation of building structure
 - devise an alternate optimization solution where the program keeps track of the edge points and then picks a random edge point, next to which to add a new point
+    - weight the probability of the new adjacent point to be farther from the seed point
+    - weight the probability of choosing a point based on points, that haven't or have been added on to before (or only have 2 or something idk this probably wont work)

 To Do (Later):
 - mulitple candidate points at once